Research and Development at Bedford Hospital

 If you are asked whether you would like to participate in a study relevant to you, you will be provided with an ethically approved patient information sheet or leaflet.
 This will outline what participating in the study will involve.
 A member of the research team will go through this with you and ensure you understand the information so you can decide whether or not you would like to consent to participate.
 You can take your time to decide and talk it through with a relative or friend, or the study team, if you wish.
 You do not have to agree if you do not wish to and this will not affect your normal care.

 Just like your normal hospital records, your research data with be treated with confidentiality.
-Please click here to see the GDPR section for further guidance.
+GDPR guidance can be viewed here.

 Most research within the NHS does not result in financial gain for patients who participate, however, for many studies expenses (such as travel and parking costs) for attending additional research-related clinic visits are reimbursed.